Types of Degrees Data Entry Majors Are Getting

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Find out what the typical degree level is for data entry careers below.

-|Less Than a High School Diploma||1.2%|
+|Less than a High School Diploma||1.2%|

-|High School Diploma or Equivalent||53.5%|
+|High School Diploma - or the equivalent (for example, GED)||53.5%|